 - want to make a purchase (‘transactional’)

 Semrush is also better for conducting global domain analysis research.
-With a simple option to select ‘worldwide’ at the top of the domain analysis screen, you can instantly view a domain’s overall global performance.
+With a simple option to select ‘worldwide’ available at the top of the domain analysis screen, you can instantly view a domain’s overall global performance.
 But in SEO PowerSuite, you can only view domain stats for one country at a time.

 Additionally, Semrush’s ‘compare by countries’ report further enhances geographic research, by allowing you to assess a domain’s metrics across up to five countries simultaneously.
 This is invaluable for identifying trends, spotting regional strengths or weaknesses and adapting content strategies to align with the unique demands of individual markets.